FatmaNabilEbrahim/Customer-risk-analysis/README.md

 # Insights

-As shown by [Data Visualization](https://github.com/globalsmile/Customer-Risk-Analysis#Data-Visualization), It can be deduced that:
+As shown by the figures It can be deduced that:

 - `2955` tech tickets were opened
 - `3632` admin tickets were opened
 - The monthly charges is `$456.12K`
+- more insights can be detected too

 ---